 And while their homes are about 7,000 miles apart, the two will be forever linked – because a palm-sized piece of Becky’s liver has saved Ahmad’s life through organ donation surgery.

 “I feel like Ahmad is a part of me.
-He’s family now,” said Becky, who met Ahmad and his mother, Aya, for the first time at Cleveland Clinic, in Cleveland, Ohio.
+He’s family now,” says Becky, who met Ahmad and his mother, Aya, for the first time at Cleveland Clinic, in Cleveland, Ohio.
 “He is just so beautiful and so healthy and so…alive!”

 In the United States, many organ transplant candidates remain on the transplant waiting list for a long period of time, facing the risk of death because there aren’t enough deceased donor organs.
 Living donor liver transplantation can give hope to patients who need a lifesaving transplant.

 “It was so hard.
-Nothing was helping Ahmad at all,” recalled Aya.
+Nothing was helping Ahmad at all,” recalls Aya.
 “But when we received the call that we had a donor, I was so happy.
 My son would have the chance to live in good health!”

 That living donor match for Ahmad’s liver transplant was Becky, who had originally volunteered for organ donation when a close friend needed a liver transplant at Cleveland Clinic’s main campus.
 While that liver donor surgery never took place because the friend became too ill to receive a transplant, Becky agreed to remain on the donor list.